“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

 “Ooh, I hope this journey doesn’t cause me more ridicule!
 I’m trying to do this adventure to prove to others I am brave, you see.
 A lot of my family are scavengers and often come back with a lot of tales of their adventures.
 They always believe that I am the weakest of them all.
 I’ll show them after I return from the dark forest unscathed, alive and with that little girl!”

-He was tired to being pushed around and wanted to make something of himself.
+He was tired of being pushed around and wanted to make something of himself.
 Wanted to prove he can be more than just a cleaner in the house.
 However, when being asked by Tu why he doesn’t just move out, his reply was that he loves his family and can’t live without them.
 I wondered for a second why he didn’t just say the old age thing of, “I can’t afford it!”
 Then I remembered where I was.

 Ohh I do love my feedback, how can I improve?